LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/abstract.md

 ## Abstract

-We present a novel approach to neuron segmentation in electron microscopy volumes, which is based on the prediction of Local Shape Descriptors (LSDs) in combination with conventional voxel-wise direct neighbor affinities for neuron boundary detection.
-The shape descriptors capture local statistics about the neuron to be segmented, such as diameter, elongation, and direction.
-We show that learning to predict LSDs as an auxiliary learning task significantly improves the accuracy of the predicted affinities and subsequently of the obtained segmentations.
-We compare our method in a large comparative study against several existing methods across various specimen, imaging techniques, and resolutions.
-The results demonstrate that auxiliary learning of LSDs consistently increases segmentation accuracy over a range of metrics on all investigated datasets, when compared to other affinity-based methods.
-Notably, our method is competitive with the current state of the art for neuron segmentation, albeit two orders of magnitude more efficient—a critical requirement for the processing of future petabyte-sized datasets.
-Our method, together with evaluation code and consolidated evaluation datasets, is publicly available as a benchmark for future method contributions.
+  We present a simple, yet effective, auxiliary learning task for the problem of neuron segmentation in electron microscopy volumes.
+The auxiliary task consists of the prediction of Local Shape Descriptors (LSDs), which we combine with conventional voxel-wise direct neighbor affinities for neuron boundary detection.
+The shape descriptors are designed to capture local statistics about the neuron to be segmented, such as diameter, elongation, and direction.
+  On a large study comparing several existing methods across various specimen, imaging techniques, and resolutions, we find that auxiliary learning of LSDs consistently increases segmentation accuracy of affinity-based methods over a range of metrics.
+Furthermore, the addition of LSDs promotes affinity-based segmentation methods to be on par with the current state of the art for neuron segmentation (Flood-Filling Networks, FFN), while being two orders of magnitudes more efficient - a critical requirement for the processing of future petabyte-sized datasets.
+Implementations of the new auxiliary learning task, network architectures, training, prediction, and evaluation code, as well as the datasets used in this study are publicly available as a benchmark for future method contributions.

 ---